crypto101/book/complete-cryptosystems.rst

 OpenPGP is an open standard that describes a method for encrypting and signing messages.
-GPG is the most popular implementation of that standard [36]_, available under a free software license.
+GPG is the most popular implementation of that standard [#]_, available under a free software license.

+.. [#]
+   GPG 2 also implements S/MIME, which is unrelated to the OpenPGP standard.
+This chapter only discusses OpenPGP.

 Unlike TLS, which focuses on data in motion, OpenPGP focuses on data at rest.
 A TLS session is active: bytes fly back and forth as the peers set